manni8436/dinotopia/README.md

 ## INITIAL IDEA
-My initial idea behind Dinotopia is to make a eCommerce site about Dinosaurs, where anyone will be able to purchase their own Dinosaur ranging from eggs, young, adult, old Dinosaurs and fossils.
-The site is being designed to be responsive for mobile, tablet sized devices and to be able to navigate easily throughtout the site and easily accessible for all types of users.
+My initial idea behind Dinotopia is to make a eCommerce site about Dinosaurs, where anyone will be able to purchase their own Dinosaur, including eggs, young dinosaurs, adult dinosaurs, old dinosaurs and fossils.
+The site is being designed to be responsive for mobile, tablet, and desktop devices.
+The user will be able to navigate easily throughout the site, and the site will be fully accessible for all users.

 ## FINAL DESIGN